pypeaday/soonish/docs/user-interaction-workflows.md

 - is_verified: bool default false
 - created_at: datetime default now
 - Relationships: `events` (1:N), `integrations` (1:N)
+  - Note: for anonymous flows, a fallback display name (e.g., from email local-part) may be used to satisfy NOT NULL.

 ### events
 - id: int PK